hungcq/knowledge-repo/IT/domain-driven-design/0-domain-driven-design.md

 - -> Usually have little to do with computers
 - Domain model: a rigorously organized and selective abstraction of domain knowledge
 - Domain modeling: loosely representing reality to a particular purpose
+- Entity: an object defined primarily by its identity (not attributes)
+- Value object: an object that represents a descriptive aspect of the domain with no conceptual identity
+- Service: an operation offered as an interface that stands alone in the model, without encapsulating state

 ## Criticism
 - Some parts are too abstract.
 Hard to understand/apply given only 1 example.